Chart Color Schemes

 East Devonport faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 12.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 8.6%, followed by postgraduate qualifications at 2.2% and graduate diplomas at 1.5%.
-Trade and technical skills are prominent, with 37.9% of residents aged 15+ holding vocational credentials - advanced diplomas at 7.3% and certificates at 30.6%.
+The area faces educational challenges with university qualification rates at 12.3%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 8.6%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 37.9% of residents aged 15+ holding vocational credentials - advanced diplomas (7.3%) and certificates (30.6%).

-Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
-This includes 11.1% in primary education, 7.7% in secondary education, and 1.9% pursuing tertiary education.
-East Devonport Primary School provides local educational services within East Devonport, with an enrollment of 206 students as of the latest data.
-East Devonport demonstrates varied educational conditions across the area.
-The 1 school focuses exclusively on primary education, with secondary options available in surrounding areas from 2021 onwards.
-Limited local school capacity (3.8 places per 100 residents vs 14.1 regionally) means many families travel to nearby areas for schooling since 2015.
+Educational participation is notably high at 27.0%, including 11.1% in primary education, 7.7% in secondary education, and 1.9% pursuing tertiary education.
+East Devonport Primary School serves the local educational needs within East Devonport, with an enrollment of 206 students as of the latest data available.
+The area demonstrates varied educational conditions across East Devonport, with 1 school focusing exclusively on primary education while secondary options are available in surrounding areas.
+Limited local school capacity, at 3.8 places per 100 residents compared to the regional average of 14.1, means many families travel to nearby areas for schooling.

 Frequently Asked Questions - Education